trailofbits/opensearch-benchmark/infra/README.md

 ## Create your own environment for benchmarking

-- Install `terraform`.
+- Install `terraform`
+- `$ terraform init`
-- In the AWS Console, go to "Security Credentials" and create a new "Access Key"
+- In the AWS Console, go to "Security Credentials" and create a new "Access Key" (cli)
   - Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
-- Copy `terraform.tfvars.template` to `terraform.tfvars`.
+- `$ cp terraform.tfvars.template terraform.tfvars`
-- `terraform workspace new <unique-name>` (e.g. `terraform workspace new rschirone`)
+- `$ terraform workspace new <unique-name>` (e.g. `terraform workspace new rschirone`)
-- `terraform init`
+- `$ terraform init`
 - Modify the `terraform.tfvars` file according to your needs
+  - Create an SSH key without a password (will be used as `ssh_priv_key` and `ssh_pub_key` variables)
 - By default, the load generation IP is added to the [shared prefix list](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#PrefixListDetails:prefixListId=pl-06f77c0b59dbf70fe) (id: `pl-06f77c0b59dbf70fe`).
 This gives access to the shared data store.
-  - The workspace name is used a description for the prefix list entry.
+  - The workspace name is used a description for the prefix list entry
-- Run `terraform apply`
+- `$ terraform apply`

 The Terraform script is going to create two separate AWS EC2 instances, one `target-cluster` used to host the product being benchmarked (e.g. OpenSearch) and the other `load-generation` running OpenSearch Benchmarking tool, used to load data and perform queries to the target cluster.

 Use `terraform output` to get the IPs/hostnames of the two instances.

-Use `terraform output cluster-password` to get the password for the cluster.
+Use `terraform output cluster-password` to get the password for the cluster (see `CLUSTER_PASSWORD` environment variable below).

 ### Snapshotting